-DATE SIGNED:
+DATE SIGNED: -

 NAME: SIGNATURE:

 WITNESS NAME: SIGNATURE:

-- 8.04 Acceptance of reimbursement of traveling expenses, board and lodging as well as other out-of -pocket expenses incurred in connection with competition, DanceSport scrutineering, serving as a master of ceremonies, training camps and demonstrations of and scholarships, and prize money awarded for success in DanceSport competitions does not constitute earning one's livelihood from participation in DanceSport. - 8.05 Acceptance of reimbursement of traveling expenses, board and lodging as well as other out-of-pocket expenses for DanceSport scrutineering and serving as a master of ceremonies at DanceSport competitions may include lump-sum reimbursement for estimated or notional expenses as opposed to reimbursement upon presentation of receipts. - 8.06 No Athlete shall communicate with any Judge or engage in any conduct which might be considered unfair in relation to other competitors, immediately before, during or immediately after the competition. - 8.07 An Athlete competing under these Rules shall accept as final the verdict and marks of the Judges and shall treat the same with respect. - 8.08 All Athletes belonging to CRAD and CDS Regional Associations must abide by the CDS Code of Conduct found in Appendix I. (effective April 24, 2011)
+- 8.04 Acceptance of reimbursement of traveling expenses, board and lodging as well as other out-ofpocket expenses incurred in connection with competition, DanceSport scrutineering, serving as a master of ceremonies,training camps and demonstrations of and scholarships, and prize money awarded for success in DanceSport competitions does not constitute earning one's livelihood from participation in DanceSport. - 8.05 Acceptance of reimbursement of traveling expenses, board and lodging as well as other out-ofpocket expenses for DanceSport scrutineering and serving as a master of ceremonies at DanceSport competitions may include lump-sum reimbursement for estimated or notional expenses as opposed to reimbursement upon presentation of receipts. - 8.06 No Athlete shall communicate with any Judge or engage in any conduct which might be considered unfair in relation to other competitors, immediately before, during or immediately after the competition. - 8.07 An Athlete competing under these Rules shall accept as final the verdict and marks of the Judges and shall treat the same with respect. - 8.08 All Athletes belonging to CRAD and CDS Regional Associations must abide by the CDS Code of Conduct found in Schedule I. (effective April 24, 2011) - 8.09 That athletes, coaches, officials, parents, volunteers, and administrators are advised to take the Safe Sport Module offered by Coaching Association of Canada (CAC) which is available to everyone at no cost.
+Information can be found at https://safesport.coach.ca/ and in Schedule L. (effective May 5, 2021)

-RULE 9 - REINSTATEMENT AS AN AMATEUR (effective April 1, 2010)
+RULE 9 - REINSTATEMENT AS AN AMATEUR {effective April 1, 2010}